beman-project/beman/docs/BEMAN_STANDARD.md

 **[DIRECTORY.TESTS]** REQUIREMENT: All test files must reside within the top-level `tests/` directory.
 If multiple test types are present, subdirectories can be made (e.g., unit tests, performance etc).

+**[DIRECTORY.EXAMPLES]** REQUIREMENT: All example files must reside within the top-level `examples/` directory.
+Each project must have at least one relevant example.

 ## File layout

 **[FILE.NAMES]** RECOMMENDATION: Source code and header should use the `snake_case` naming convention (similar to `LIBRARY.NAMES`).